nkmquanSPU/Popular-Linux-Programs/README.md

-# osp_lab2_nkmquan
-In this lab, I will implement my own versions of some popular Linux programs.
+# My own versions of some popular Linux programs.
 All programs are written in C.

 <h1>Function Usage:</h1>